KolRobOsk/CV/README.md

 # CV
-Training and recruitation purpose repository holding different projects.
+Training and recruitment purpose repository holding different projects.
 Created to show programming skills.
 Each project has it's own branch with readme.

 Ready and working:
 --